apache/mesos/docs/ssl.md

 # <a name="WebUI"></a>WebUI
 The default Mesos WebUI uses relative links.
 Some of these links transition between endpoints served by the master and slaves.
 The WebUI currently does not have enough information to change the 'http' vs 'https' links based on whether the target endpoint is currently being served by an SSL-enabled binary.
 This may cause certain links in the WebUI to be broken when a cluster is in a transition state between SSL and non-SSL.
 Any tools that hit these endpoints will still be able to access them as long as they hit the endpoint using the right protocol, or the `SSL_SUPPORT_DOWNGRADE` option is set to true.

+__NOTE:__ Frameworks with their own WebUI will need to add HTTPS support separately.

 ### Certificates
 Most browsers have built in protection that guard transitions between pages served using different certificates.
 For this reason you may choose to serve both the master and slave endpoints using a common certificate that covers multiple hostnames.
 If you do not do this, certain links, such as those to slave sandboxes, may seem broken as the browser treats the transition between differing certificates transition as unsafe.